1234zou/MOKIT/README.md

 Bug Report
 ----------
-* If you find any bug frequently occurs, please contact the developer jxzou via njumath[at]sina.cn, with your .fch(k) file and output files attached.
-The developer may not answer or update code frequently since he is being postponed due to his PhD program.
+* If you find any bug frequently occurs or have any suggestions, please contact the developer jxzou via njumath[at]sina.cn, with related files (gjf, fch, out, etc) attached.

 * You can also open an issue on the [Issues](https://gitlab.com/jxzou/mokit/-/issues) page.